What we do

 Shouldn’t we take care of our own people before taking care of others?

 We believe both can be done at the same time.
-We are already helping people throughout New Zealand with our support programmes and services in the community including Meals on Wheels, Community Transport, first aid in schools, emergency management, as well as our refugee programmes.
+We are already helping people throughout New Zealand with our support programmes and services in the community including Meals on Wheels, emergency management, as well as our refugee programmes.
 We've been active in helping all New Zealanders for 100 years and we don’t want to stop now.

 New Zealand has 70 years of history and experience with refugee settlement, having refugees who have settled, integrated and contributed positively to their community.
 It is important to appreciate the contribution we receive from former refugees who often want to give back to the community and support their fellow New Zealanders.

 Red Cross’ core mission is to improve the lives of vulnerable people by mobilising the power of humanity and enhancing community resilience.
 This means we are helping people in need, whoever and wherever they are, in New Zealand and overseas.

 Why don’t countries closer to the problems help refugees?